kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-2).md

 In this documentation we will see how combination of an application vulnerability and a misconfiguration can allow an attacker to spread the blast radius of an attack on a Kubernetes cluster using common default configurations.

-Before proceeding with Kubernetes Security Part 2, it's recommended to review [[Kubernetes Security (Part-1)| Kubernetes Security-1]] ensure you have a solid understanding of the foundational concepts.
+Before proceeding with Kubernetes Security Part 2,it's recommended to review [[Kubernetes Security (Part-1)| Kubernetes Security-1]] ensure you have a solid understanding of the foundational concepts.

 > [!NOTE]